Music Reading for Guitarists: Key Signatures

-For those who know the basics of standard music notation but don't yet sight read at any level, my Sight Reading for Guitarists hubs each focus on a different aspect of standard notation.
-In this hub, we'll look at one aspect of music sight reading for guitarists that many beginners to sight reading find quite off-putting.
+For those who know the basics of standard music notation but don't yet sight read at any level, my Sight Reading for Guitarists articles each focus on a different aspect of standard notation.
+In this article, we'll look at one aspect of music sight reading for guitarists that many beginners to sight reading find quite off-putting.
 That troublesome aspect is key signatures.

 Note - click on any examples to enlarge them, and if you're watching them on the video, view them in full-screen (high quality) mode for maximum clarity.